nanoporetech/ts-runtime-typecheck/README.md

 ## Union types

-When a value can be 2 or more types it is relatively easy to do type check.
+When a value can be 2 or more types it is relatively easy to do [Type Check](#reference-type-checks).

 ```typescript
 import { isString, isArray } from 'ts-runtime-typecheck';